geerlingguy/ansible-role-php-redis/README.md

     php_redis_install_from_source: false

 Whether to install PhpRedis from source.
-If you're on Ubuntu 12.04, or if you'd like to install a specific version of PhpRedis not available via the system package manager, you can compile the extension from source.
+If you'd like to install a specific version of PhpRedis not available via the system package manager, you can compile the extension from source.
+Note that source installation is forced on Ubuntu 12.04.

     php_redis_source_repo: https://github.com/phpredis/phpredis.git